 Keep a lightweight waterproof jacket in your bag along with a spare tube, some basic tools, a mini pump and some latex or nitrile gloves to protect your hands from dirt should you need to fix a puncture.

-Keep extra clothes, socks and shoes at the office.
 Commuting in day-to-day clothes is fine.
+But if you do ride in cycling kit, keep extra clothes, socks and shoes at the office.
 You don’t necessarily need a specific set of clothing for riding your bike but it can still be nice to switch to clean, dry clothes when you arrive.
 Leave some baby wipes and deodorant in your desk drawer for freshening up on arrival if your work doesn’t have a shower.

 Mudguards can make cycling in the rain bearable – even pleasurable.
 There’s nothing worse than your rear wheel directing gallons of dirty water at your backside.
 Add front and rear lights to make sure you’re seen.